waysidemapping/heirloom-map-tiles/SCHEMA.md

 ### Top-level tags

 OpenStreetMap has the concept of [top-level tags](https://wiki.openstreetmap.org/wiki/Top-level_tag) which define the primary "type" of each feature.
-Heirloom relies heavily on top-level tags to make blanket assumptions about features without needing to worry too much about specific tag values.
+Beefsteak relies heavily on top-level tags to make blanket assumptions about features without needing to worry too much about specific tag values.
 For example, only features with specific top-level tags are included in the tiles.

 Certain top-level keys such as `emergency` and `indoor` are used as attribute tags by some mappers, like `emergency=designated` or `indoor=yes`.
 For performance and consistency, features with these tag values are NOT ignored as top-level tags, possibly resulting in unexpected behavior.

 ### Troll tags

-For performance and consistency, tag values like `no` and `unknown` (e.g. `building=no` or `shop=unknown`) are NOT ignored anywhere in Heirloom.
+For performance and consistency, tag values like `no` and `unknown` (e.g. `building=no` or `shop=unknown`) are NOT ignored anywhere in Beefsteak.
 These are sometimes called [troll tags](https://wiki.openstreetmap.org/wiki/Trolltag) in OSM since they may be technically accurate but often break apps.
-As such, these tags can be deleted from OSM if they cause issues in Heirloom tiles.
+As such, these tags can be deleted from OSM if they cause issues in Beefsteak tiles.

 ### Areas as ways

 OpenStreetMap does not have distinct "line" and "area" entities, only "ways".
 Open ways can be assumed to be lines, but closed ways (where the first and last nodes are the same) are ambiguous.
-Each data consumer, including Heirloom, has to figure out how to deal with closed ways based on tagging.
-Heirloom takes a very strict approach.
+Each data consumer, including Beefsteak, has to figure out how to deal with closed ways based on tagging.
+Beefsteak takes a very strict approach.

 * "Explicit" lines
   * Open ways regardless of tagging